bspreston10/Amazon-Option-Analysis/README.md

 **Strategies for Post-Earnings:**
   - **Buying Options at a Discount:** After IV Crush, options become cheaper.
 Traders expecting further volatility may find good entry points.
   - **Avoid Holding High IV Options Too Long:** If a trader holds options through earnings the IV drop may significantly reduce their value, even if the stock moves in their favor.

+## Does the magnitude of IV crush vary across different earnings periods, and can we predict it based on historical patterns?
+### Key Findings
+  -